gyetvan-andras/ModernLook-OSX/README.md

 	[super drawRect:dirtyRect];
 }
 ```
-You can easily change it to meet your needs, for example draw the line with to text foreground color, instead of static black (I plan to add this to the component).
+You can easily change it to meet your needs, for example draw the line with foreground color, instead of hardcoded black (I plan to add this to the component soon).

 #Main components